Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Results and discussion

 \section{Results and discussion}

-All the results presented below were obtained with $N_v=N_p=40$, which ensures convergence for the polaritonic states studied here.
-Unless otherwise specified, the parameters used for the potential function are the ones from Table~\ref{tab:table1}, notably $\gamma_2 = \gamma_1= 4.8$ Debye.\AA$^{-1}$ .
+All the results presented below were obtained {for a single molecule ($N=1$) with maximum numbers of $N_v=40$ vibrational states and $N_p=40$ photons.
+These values ensure} convergence for the polaritonic states studied here.
+Unless otherwise specified, the parameters used for the potential function are {those reported} in Table~\ref{tab:table1}, notably $\gamma_2 = \gamma_1=${1.0~au}.